Claims Analytics in Healthcare: Benefits and Use Cases

 High-quality solutions automatically detect patterns of denials and underpayments from payers.
 Those patterns show you where to focus your attention and resources.

 A software solution will show errors wherever they appear — on your side or the payers.
-If your payers make contractual errors, you can create a repeatable procedure for highlighting those errors and requesting a review.
+If your payers make contractual errors, you can create a repeatable procedure for highlighting those errors and requesting reviews in every case until the payer makes a permanent change.

-If coding is the problem, your analytics solution will show you where it happens most.
+If coding is the problem, your analytics solution will show you where CPT codes are misapplied.
 You can take this data to your billing and coding team and jump-start the troubleshooting process.

 Improve clean claims rate

-Successfully reworking denied claims will improve your bottom line, but it's also essential to increase your clean claims rate (CCR) — the proportion of your claims that don't need edits before submission to payers.
+Successfully reworking denied claims will improve your bottom line, but it's also essential to increase your clean claims rate (CCR) — the proportion of your claims that are approved on the first submission.
+A higher clean claims rate impresses buyers and investors.
+HFMA recommends that organizations strive for a clean claims rate of 98 percent.

 A claims analytics solution will highlight the administrative errors that need editing before submission.
 Training your billing and coding team to double-check these errors will strengthen your CCR and reduce your risk of denial.